 2x: ffmpeg -f rawvideo -s 960x540 -vf scale=1920:1080 -pix_fmt yuv444p10le -i BQTerrace_QP0.yuv -pix_fmt yuv420p10le BQTerrace_1920x1080_60_qp0.yuv

 The analysis was therefore done using 4:2:0 video so that the existing scripts could be used unmodified.
 Note that all results have been obtained using the evaluation scripts from WG4 but using the QP range from JVET-AH2031 (results using WG4’s CTC MDS24008_WG04_N506 are also included with this submission).
+Note also that the latest revision of the ground truth data for SFU-HW has been used (though not yet adopted).

 RPR was controlled by setting the configuration parameter RPRFunctionalityTesting to 1.
 The RPRSwitchingSegmentSize parameter was set to the length of the sequence.
 The three default rescaling factors in VTM, i.e., 1.25x, 1.5x and 2.0x were tested.
 As in the default settings of the RPR functionality testing, the QP offset was set to -2 for factor 1.25x, -4 for factor 1.5x and -6 for factor 2.0x.
 The QP offsets are set with the parameter RPRSwitchingQPOffsetOrderList.